AppsCDN/AndroidOpenGuitarTuner/README.md

 # AndroidOpenGuitarTuner
-An Android Guitar Tuner APP
+An OPEN, FREE, MULTILANGUAGE usable and accurate guitar tuner for our Android Devices.